 “The outing (of William Waack) is a reminder to press freedom and open internet advocates of how U.S. public diplomacy folded into local media culture can construct political reality in emerging democracies that can change the outcome in the ballot box.”

 Waack would later go on to sue outlets which reported the above information, despite it documenting clearly that, like key Coup players Michel Temer, Jose Serra and Romero Jucá, he was also a long-term US informant.
-His takeover of Jornal da Globo in 2005 coincided with what we now know to have been the beginning of a new strategy by the United States against South America’s ‘Pink Tide’ of popular Leftist Governments, which placed heavy emphasis on media & white propaganda.
+His takeover of Jornal da Globo in 2005 coincided with what we now know to have been the beginning of a new strategy by the United States to counter South America’s ‘Pink Tide’ of popular Leftist Governments, which placed heavy emphasis on media & white propaganda.

 If this racism controversy is the sound of a curtain falling on a storied journalistic career, Waack, who in all likelihood enthusiastically supported the ouster of Dilma Rousseff, will neither be missed or fondly remembered by Brazilian Democracy, nor its Afro-descendent population.